Reggio Week

 What if learning began with wonder?

-For one week in October, we welcome you into Reggio Emilia — a living atelier of pedagogy, art, and architecture.
+For one week in October, we welcome you into Reggio Emilia, a city where pedagogy, art, architecture, materials, food, and public life have long been part of the same educational conversation.

 What happens when educators, architects, artists, and all those who shape learning in classrooms, in cities, in museums, in studios share a city for a week?
 What can we learn together that we cannot learn alone?